 Even though most of the people affected with sciatic problems fully recover with or without necessary sciatica treatment, in some cases it can lead to permanent nerve damage.
 This is more likely to occur in cases of trauma or injury of the lower back, when pain is accompanied by numbness of the affected area and when there is also a loss of bladder control.

 If the pain does not resolve on its own, or if the pain is severe and getting worse, your sciatic pain physician will probably prescribe these medications:

 - Tricyclic antidepressants

-Physical therapy treatment plays a great role in treating sciatica.
-Once the acute pain gets away, you and your doctor can design a physical rehabilitation program in order to help you strengthen your muscles, improve the posture, improve the flexibility and prevent any further damages to your spine.
+Physical therapy treatment plays a great role in providing sciatica pain relief.
+Once the acute pain gets away, you and your sciatica doctor can design a physical rehabilitation program in order to help you strengthen your muscles, improve the posture, improve the flexibility and prevent any further damages to your spine.

 Steroid injections such as Cervical Epidural Steroid Injections, Lumbar Epidural Steroid Injections, Caudal Epidural Steroid Injections into the area around the nerve root are also often recommended.
 These injections help reduce the pain by suppressing the inflammation of the nerve.

-Surgery is the last treatment option in cases of sciatica, when nerve compression causes severe muscle weakness, loss of bladder control and chronic pain.
-Surgery consists of removing the bone spur or the portion of the spinal disk that has herniated and compresses the nerve, when other treatment options have not done their effect.
+Surgery is the last treatment option in cases of sciatica when nerve compression causes severe muscle weakness, loss of bladder control and chronic pain.
+Surgery consists of removing the bone spur or the portion of the spinal disk that has herniated and compresses the nerve when other sciatica treatment options have not done their effect.
 See Minimal Invasive Spine Surgery

 See more Advanced Pain Management

 The most advanced pain management and physical therapy center.
-Brooklyn physical therapy doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage Sciatica nerve pain.
+Brooklyn physical therapy specialists and Sciatica doctors at Pain Physicians NY offer a unique and individualized approach to manage Sciatica nerve pain.